Early Years Development Programme

 Our setting finds it difficult to release staff for training at certain times during the day.
 How can we access the training?

-The training recordings, which cover a range of topics, can be used flexibly via the portal at times which best suit the staff working with the child who has Down syndrome.
+The training recordings, which cover a range of topics, can be viewed at any time by staff working with the child who has Down syndrome.
 The library of recordings, information and resources includes speech, language and communication, behaviour, learning, health, physical development and toilet training.
 These can all be used flexibly throughout the year of your subscription.

 Do the drop-in sessions run during the day?
 Are they at specific times?